fdnd-agency/civicsocialmediatoolbox/retrospect.md

 ### Ask Norman Kerth’s 4 key questions - Abeer
 ### Ask Norman Kerth’s 4 key questions - Yamen

+---

 ### Analyse Stories - Karima
 [Als gebruiker wil ik beginnen met een onderzoeksvraag zodat ik de eerste stap van begrijpen doorloop #99](https://github.com/fdnd-agency/civicsocialmediatoolbox/issues/99)
-- What went well:
+- What went well: Devided the user story in smaller tasks
-- What went not well:
+- What went not well: We could write a discription of the user story so it will be clear for others what the story is about

 [Als gebruiker wil ik de ontwerpprincipes van de CSM leren kennen zodat ik de principes kan toepassen in een sociaal mediaproject en aan anderen kan tonen. #104](https://github.com/fdnd-agency/civicsocialmediatoolbox/issues/104)
-- What went well:
+- What went well: Devided the user story in smaller tasks and explained what you will do in the issue.
+Asked feedback from a teacher and documented the changes.
-- What went not well:
+- What went not well: Writing everything in English (dutch sentence in the title of the issue)

 [Als gebruiker wil ik op stap 2 van Begrijpen verschillende cards zien over Care Archetype, zodat ik op een card kan klikken en meer informatie kan lezen. #106](https://github.com/fdnd-agency/civicsocialmediatoolbox/issues/106)
 - What went well: